25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-The bandwagon effect is thought to influence political elections.
-Voters are attracted to parties or candidates they believe are popular and therefore likely to win the election.
+The bandwagon effect even influences political elections.
+Voters are drawn to candidates or parties they perceive as popular and likely to win, rather than independently evaluating policies or platforms.

 7. Base Rate Neglect